ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 The ESMValTool supports five different installation methods:

-* Installation through Conda package manager (see https://www.continuum.io);
+* Installation through the conda package manager (see https://www.anaconda.com/);

-* Installation with Pip and Conda package manager (see https://pypi.org);
+* Installation with pip and conda (see https://pypi.org);

 * Deployment through a Docker container (see https://www.docker.com);